-The following are just some of the many restoration projects underway on our preserves:
+The following are just some of the many restoration projects underway on our preserves and other protected lands

 This video illustrates how Garry oak habitat is being restored by “releasing” the oaks from competition.
 With the help of labor from Washington Conservation Corp crew members and professional sawyers, shade competing firs are removed from the overstory while the understory is cleared of invasive blackberries.
 This structural restoration allows the mature oaks to regain vigor and gives oak seedlings an opportunity to thrive.